Current Initiatives

 Research

-Stabilization of platforms supporting the advanced computing needs of the research community.
+Stabilization of platforms supporting the advanced computing needs of both the research community and research administration.

 Environmental Health and Safety (EHS) Integrator

-Migrates the current EHS platform to a new technology platform.
+Migrates the current EHS platform to a modern and sustainable technology solution.

 Intensive In-Home Child & Adolescent Psychiatric Services (IICAPS) Replacement

-Completes analysis and requirements documentation, in preparation for a technology replacement for the current IICAPS application used by the Child Study Center.
+Deploys a new application to replace the current IICAPS application used by the Child Study Center.